Skip to main content

 How long does the Katadyn BeFree filter last?

 The BeFree filter is rated for 1,000 liters, which is enough for roughly 3-4 months of regular hiking use or one long thru-hike.
 By comparison, a Sawyer Squeeze is rated for 100,000 gallons (effectively lifetime use).
 The BeFree trades longevity for flow speed and ease of cleaning.
-At $39.95 total (filter + flask), the per-liter cost is about $0.04 — reasonable for how effortless the system is to use.
-Replacement filter elements cost about $25.
+At its total system price (filter + flask), the per-liter cost is reasonable for how effortless the system is to use.
+Replacement filter elements are available at a modest cost.

 Is the Katadyn BeFree good for international travel?